gmoncarz/renko/README.md

 Renko library that transforms stock market prices to Renko bricks.
 This library has two current implementations.
-One is a user friendly class, which is easy to use, and another which is much more efficient in CPU, ideal for reinfocement learning, but not as friendly.
+One is a user friendly class, which is easy to use, and another which is much more efficient in CPU, ideal for reinfocement learning.

 ```python
 In [1]: from renko_fast import RenkoFixBrickSize_Fast